 In the UK, where applications are made via a centralized system, you can apply to a maximum of five universities.
-The suggested logic is that you should make two applications that are aspirational (i.e., above your predictions), two applications that are target (i.e. in line with your predictions) and one that is a safety application (i.e. below your predictions).
+You should make one application that is aspirational (i.e., above your predictions), two applications that are target (i.e., in line with your predictions) and two that are a safety application (i.e. below your predictions).
 In the US where you apply to individual colleges, you should apply to no more than nine universities.
 Choose three which are aspirational, three that you consider to be target and three for safety.

-You should really want to attend any university to which you apply and if you are applying to universities in the EU, Switzerland, Canada or other countries, you should try to limit all of your applications to no more than twelve.
+You should really want to attend any university to which you apply and if you are applying to universities in the EU, Switzerland, Canada or other countries, you should try to limit all of your applications to no more than nine.

-UK

-2 aspirational2 target1 safety
+UK aspirational 2 target 2 safety